foyer-rs/foyer/README.md

 Don't forget to pass `make fast` (which means fast check & test) locally before submitting a PR. 🚀

-If you want to run a broader range of checks locally, rur `make full`. 🙌
+If you want to run a broader range of checks locally, run `make full`. 🙌